 So, what are you waiting for?
 Get on yer bike and climb up Mont Ventoux!

-The Tour de France begins this Saturday, 30th June and finishes on Sunday July 22nd.
-This year it is not going up Mont Ventoux, no doubt to the relief of many of the cyclists.
+The Tour de France for 2013 begins this Saturday, 29th June and finishes on Sunday July 21st.

 If you want to follow it interactively, You will find everything you need to know here